Azure/azure-storage-net-data-movement/README.md

 ### Upload a blob

-First, include the classes you need, here we include Storage client library, the Storage data movement library and the .NET threading because data movement libary provides Task Asynchronous interfaces to transfer storage objects:
+First, include the classes you need, here we include Storage client library, the Storage data movement library and the .NET threading because data movement library provides Task Asynchronous interfaces to transfer storage objects:

 ```csharp
 using System;